newpolaris/lightProbe/Readme.md

+NOTE: Has BUG on prefileter or irraidance in compute shader, has dirty noise

 * Use code from [2] for brdf and dynamic cube map
 * Use code from [4] for split sum and pbr related code
 * Use code from [5] for some gl utility